OpenEvalProject/evals/manuscripts/elife-10989/v2/manuscript.md

 Curiously, the first interaction component (#4) already shows significant tuning to reward in the anticipation period.
 In other words, neurons tuned to presence/absence of reward start firing before the reward delivery (or, on error trials, before the reward could have been delivered).
 We return to this observation in the next section.

-## Olfactory categorization task in rat OFC
+### Olfactory categorization task in rat OFC

+Kepecs et al. (2008) extended the experiment of Feierstein et al. (2006) by using odor mixtures instead of pure odors, thereby varying the difficulty of each trial (Uchida and Mainen, 2003).
+In each trial, rats experienced mixtures of two fixed odors with different proportions (Figure 6a).
+Left choices were rewarded if the proportion of the 'left' odor was above 50%, and right choices otherwise.
+Furthermore, the waiting time until reward delivery (anticipation period) was increased to 0.3–2 s.

 ![Figure 6.](https://cdn.elifesciences.org/articles/10989/elife-10989-fig6-v2.jpg)

-**Figure 6.:** Kepecs et al., 2008).Same format as Figure 3 (a) Cartoon of the paradigm, adapted from Wang et al. (2013). (b) Each subplot shows one demixed principal component.
+**Figure 6.:** Same format as Figure 3 (a) Cartoon of the paradigm, adapted from Wang et al. (2013). (b) Each subplot shows one demixed principal component.
 In each subplot there are ten lines corresponding to ten conditions (see legend).
 Six out of these ten conditions were rewarded and are shown with thick lines; note that the pure left (red) and the pure right (blue) odors did not have error trials.
 Inset shows mean rate of the second interaction component during the anticipation period. (c) Cumulative variance explained by PCA and dPCA components. (d) Explained variance of the individual demixed principal components.
-Pie chart shows how the total signal variance is split between parameters. (e) Upper-right triangle shows dot products between all pairs of the first 15 demixed principal axes, bottom-left triangle shows correlations between all pairs of the first 15 demixed principal components.DOI: http://dx.doi.org/10.7554/eLife.10989.009
+Pie chart shows how the total signal variance is split between parameters. (e) Upper-right triangle shows dot products between all pairs of the first 15 demixed principal axes, bottom-left triangle shows correlations between all pairs of the first 15 demixed principal components.

 We analyzed the activity of 214 OFC neurons from three rats recorded in 8 conditions, corresponding to four odor mixtures, each paired with two decisions (left and right).
 During the presentation of pure odors (100% right and 100% left) rats made essentially no mistakes, and so we excluded these data from the dPCA computations (which require that all parameter combinations are present, see Discussion).
 Nevertheless, we displayed these additional two conditions in Figure 6.

 The dPCA components shown in Figure 6b are similar to those presented in Figure 5b.
 Here again, some of the interaction components (especially the second one, #5) show strong tuning already during the anticipation period, i.e. before the actual reward delivery.
 The inset in Figure 6b shows the mean value of the component #5 during the anticipation period, separating correct (green) and incorrect (red) trials for each stimulus.
 The characteristic U-shape for the error trials and the inverted U-shape for the correct trials agrees well with the predicted value of the rat’s uncertainty in each condition (Kepecs et al., 2008).
 Accordingly, this component can be interpreted as corresponding to the rat’s uncertainty or confidence about its own choice, confirming the results of Kepecs et al. (2008).
 In summary, both the main features of this dataset, as well as some of the subtleties, are picked up and reproduced by dPCA.

-## Universal features of the PFC population activity
+### Universal features of the PFC population activity

 One of the key advantages of applying dPCA to these four datasets is that we can now compare them far more easily than was previously possible.
 This comparison allows us to highlight several general features of the population activity in prefrontal areas.

 First, most of the variance of the neural activity is always captured by the condition-independent components that together amount to 65–90% of the signal variance (see pie charts in Figures 3–6d; see Materials and methods for definition of 'signal variance').
 These components capture the temporal modulations of the neural activity throughout the trial, irrespective of the task condition.
 Their striking dominance in the data may come as a surprise, as such condition-independent components are usually not analyzed or shown (cf. Figure 1e,h), even though condition-independent firing has been described even in sensory areas (Sornborger et al., 2005).
 These components are likely explained in part by an overall firing rate increase during certain task periods (e.g. during stimulus presentation).
 More speculatively, they could also be influenced by residual sensory or motor variables that vary rhythmically with the task, but are not controlled or monitored (Renart and Machens, 2014).
 The attentional or motivational state of animals, for instance, often correlates with breathing (Huijbers et al., 2014), pupil dilation (Eldar et al., 2013), body movements (Gouvêa et al., 2014), etc.

 Second, even though dPCA, unlike PCA, does not enforce orthogonality between encoding axes corresponding to different task parameters, most of them turned out to be close to orthogonal to each other (Figures 3–6e, upper triangle), as has been observed before (Brendel et al., 2011; Rishel et al., 2013; Raposo et al., 2014).
 Nevertheless, many pairs were significantly non-orthogonal, meaning that neurons expressing one of the components tended to also express the other one.
 Throughout the four datasets, we identified 277 pairs of axes (among the first 15 axes) corresponding to different parameters.
-Of these, 38, i.e. 14%, were significantly non-orthogonal with p<0.001 (8 out of 53 if we do not take time axes into account).
+Of these, 38, i.e. 14%, were significantly non-orthogonal with $p<0.001$ (8 out of 53 if we do not take time axes into account).

 Third, all dPCA components in each of the datasets are distributed across the whole neural population (as opposed to being exhibited only by a subset of cells).
 For each component and each neuron, the corresponding encoder weight shows how much this particular component is exhibited by this particular neuron.
-For each component, the distribution of weights is strongly unimodal, centred at zero (
+For each component, the distribution of weights is strongly unimodal, centred at zero (Figure 7a), and rather symmetric (although it is skewed to one side for some components).
+In other words, there are no distinct sub-populations of neurons predominantly expressing a particular component; rather, each individual neuron can be visualized as a random linear combination of these components.
+We confirmed this observation by applying a recently developed clustering algorithm (Rodriguez and Laio, 2014) to the population of neurons in the 15-dimensional space of dPC weights.
+In all cases, the algorithm found only one cluster (Figure 7b).
+An alternative clustering analysis with Gaussian mixture models yielded similar results (data not shown).
+This absence of any detectable clusters of neurons has been noted before (Machens et al., 2010) and was recently observed in other datasets as well (Raposo et al., 2014).

 ![Figure 7.](https://cdn.elifesciences.org/articles/10989/elife-10989-fig7-v2.jpg)

 **Figure 7.:** (a) Distributions of encoder weights for the 15 leading dPCA components across the neural population, in each of the four datasets.
 Each subplot shows 15 probability density curves, one curve per component (bin width 0.005).
 The distribution corresponding to the first component is highlighted in red. (b) Clustering of neurons by density peaks (Rodriguez and Laio, 2014).
 For each dataset we took the first 15 dPCA components, and then ran the clustering algorithm in the 15-dimensional space of encoding weights.
-The clustering algorithm works in two steps: first, it computes a local density for each point (i.e., for each neuron), using a Gaussian kernel with .
+The clustering algorithm works in two steps: first, it computes a local density for each point (i.e., for each neuron), using a Gaussian kernel with $\sigma^{2}=0.01$.
 Second, for each point it finds the minimal distance to a point with higher local density (if there is no such point, then the distance to the furthest point is taken).
-Each subplot shows local density on the horizontal axis plotted against distance to the next point with higher density on the vertical axis; each dot corresponds to one of the σ2=0.01 neurons.
-Cluster centres are characterized by high local density and large distance to the point of even higher density; they should appear as outliers in the upper-right corner of the plot (see NRodriguez and Laio, 2014, for details).
-In each case, there is only one such outlier (bigger dot), indicating a single cluster.DOI: http://dx.doi.org/10.7554/eLife.10989.010
+Each subplot shows local density on the horizontal axis plotted against distance to the next point with higher density on the vertical axis; each dot corresponds to one of the $N$ neurons.
+Cluster centres are characterized by high local density and large distance to the point of even higher density; they should appear as outliers in the upper-right corner of the plot (see Rodriguez and Laio, 2014, for details).
+In each case, there is only one such outlier (bigger dot), indicating a single cluster.

 ## Discussion